 “Michelle Berting Brett sounds as close to Karen Carpenter as you can get.
 Beautiful voice, music and show,” he said.

 Tickets for the WCU show are $21 for adults ($15 in groups of 20 or more), $16 for WCU faculty and staff members, and $7 for students/children of any age.
-Contact the box office at 227-2479 or at bardoartscenter.wcu.edu.
+They may be purchased at the Bardo Arts Center box office, by calling 828-227-2479 or visiting the website bardoartscenter.wcu.edu.

 “Carpenters Remembered” is sponsored by Bear Lake Reserve and 540-AM WRGC Radio.